sliterok/sticker-gpt/README.md

 ## Prompting Guidelines

-**Important:** When generating images that you intend to use with this tool, your prompt **must** include either:
+When generating images intended for use with this tool, you have two main options for the background:

-- `telegram sticker`
+1.  **Transparent Background (Recommended):** For the most reliable results, include `transparent background` or `telegram sticker` directly in your prompt.
+This ensures the generated image has an alpha channel, which the sticker creation process handles best.

-- `transparent background`
+2.  **Plain White Background (Experimental):** Support for images with a plain white background has been added, but it can be finicky.
+For this to work correctly, the background must be plain white.
+Any variations, gradients, or off-white shades might cause issues during sticker processing.

-This is crucial because the image processing script (`cv.ts`) requires images with an alpha channel (transparency).
-Standard generations have a white background, which will not work correctly for creating stickers with this tool.
-Specifying this requirement directly in the prompt ensures the generated image has the necessary transparency.
+**Note:** Adding `transparent background` or `telegram sticker` phrases to a _preset_ is not sufficient; include it directly in the prompt text itself.

-**Note:** Adding these phrases to a _preset_ is not sufficient; include it directly in the prompt text itself.
+**Using Presets:** You can include the `white background` requirement within a generation preset.
+This can help streamline your workflow.

 ### Example Preset

-While the core requirement is the transparency keyword, here's an example structure of a preset you might adapt for generating sticker packs:
+Here's an example structure of a preset you might adapt for generating sticker packs:

 ```markdown
 Generate a telegram sticker pack of a subject